w5xd/NyeVikingPowerMonitor/README.md

 </ul>

 <h2>Construction Notes</h2>
-<p>The console PCB in particular sports SMT devices with lead spacing way too small for me to
+<p>The console PCB in particular sports SMT devices with lead spacing way too small (0.65 mm) for me to
 hand solder.
 I use an SMD oven.
 Such ovens can be purchased online, but I built one using a toaster oven and this <a href='https://whizoo.com/pages/buildguide'>kit</a>.
 </p>
-<p>While it is possible to 3D print a solder paste mask from the gerber files you will get if you buy a PCB from expresspcb, I
+<p>While it is possible to 3D generate and print a solder paste mask starting
-did the paste spreading by hand.
+from the gerber files you will get if you buy a PCB from expresspcb, I did the paste spreading by hand.
 For parts with leads this small, I have had better luck spreading the solder paste using a piece of bare wire, #20 or #22, as a tool.
 I squeeze out a small amount of solder paste on a piece of scrap paper and dab it onto all the pads on the PCB.
 It will take some practice to know how much paste is enough, but here is a rule: too much paste is far harder to repair later than too little.
 And it is surprising how little will work.
 It is not necessary for the space between the pads to be completely clear of paste, but don't leave any big blobs.
-I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked just fine. </p>
+I found that if I could get the paste to form a thing string from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked well. </p>
 <p>
 The SMD ICs put up with some abuse from my mistakes.
 I had placed the 6 pin 5V step-up IC rotated 180 degrees from its proper position.